Bisimilarity of diagrams: Interlude

 We call \textbf{finitary formulae}, the formulae generated by the following grammar:

+where $M$ is a matrix with coefficients in rational numbers.
 Here, $[n]P$ stands for $[\mathbb{R}^n]P$ which makes finitary formulae diagrammatic formulae in real vector spaces.
 This time, since we only have finitely branching diagrams, we only consider finite conjunctions.
 We will more particularly consider \textbf{positive} formulae, i.e., formulae without any occurrences of the negation.
 For example, a formula of the form $\langle M_1 \rangle \ldots \langle M_k \rangle \top$ means that there is a sequence of matrices $N_1, \ldots, N_k$ in the diagrams where $N_i$ is equivalent to $M_i$, and those equivalences are natural (in the categorical meaning).

 In this case, bisimilarity and model checking problems become a problem of existence of invertible matrices satisfying some linear conditions, as we will see in Section \ref{sec:algo}.
 In Section \ref{sec:exithe}, we will start by proving that this problem of matrices can be encoded in the existential theory of the reals, which is known to be decidable.